jeremynoesen/AISpongeLite/README.md

 4. When prompted, enter the Discord bot token and OpenAI API key you copied earlier.
 5. Once the script is finished, you can delete the `install.sh` script.

-The bot will be ready to use once its status changes to "Ready.".
+The bot will be ready to use once its status changes to "Ready!".
 You may need to restart your Discord client for the bot's avatar, banner, and commands to appear.

 ## Updating